Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 ---

-### Preserving Norwegian Game History and digital cultural heritage
+### Preserving Norwegian Video Game History and Digital Cultural Heritage

-This is a personal effort to document and preserve part of Norway's digital gaming heritage.
-Many older Norwegian PC games are no longer commercially available and risk being lost without community documentation, public archives, or institutional preservation efforts.
+This is a personal project to document and preserve part of Norway's digital gaming history.

+Many older Norwegian PC games are no longer sold and risk being lost, despite being 100% digital.
+They are an important part of Norway's digital gaming history and should be preserved.

-Games that can no longer be purchased should be publicly archived through institutions such as the National Library of Norway (*Nasjonalbiblioteket*), rather than relying solely on volunteers and Archive.org.
+Games that are no longer sold should be publicly archived by the National Library of Norway or similar public institutions, rather than relying on volunteers and Archive.org for long-term preservation.

-More interest in projects like the [GOG Dreamlist](https://www.gog.com/dreamlist/game/pinchcliffe-grand-prix-2000) can help demonstrate continued interest in preserving these games.
-Better availability of older versions could also generate renewed interest in modern re-releases and remakes such as *[Pinchcliffe Grand Prix (2021)](https://store.steampowered.com/app/3352670)*.

-If official re-releases become available on platforms such as GOG or Steam, purchasing those versions is the best way to support the rights holders.
-Re-releases, remasters, official preservation initiatives or personal projects like this should all be welcome to preserve our digital cultural heritage.
+If official re-releases or remasters become available on GOG or Steam, purchasing them is the best way to support the rights holders.
+Better availability of older versions may also generate renewed interest in newer releases, such as *[Pinchcliffe Grand Prix (2021)](https://store.steampowered.com/app/3352670)*.
+Interest in official re-releases can also be shown by voting on the [GOG Dreamlist](https://www.gog.com/dreamlist/game/pinchcliffe-grand-prix-2000).

+Official re-releases, remasters, public and community archiving, including through Archive.org, all play an important role in preserving Norway's digital gaming history.

 ---